-The architecture of closed institutions brings to our attention the importance of finding a rules for the treatment of offenders, it has become evident that in many of the developing countries these rules are not feasible.
+The architecture of closed institutions brings to our attention the importance of finding a treatment being considered.
+One section of the book sets out the various forms of the treatment of offenders throughout the world and shows the work that has been done so far by individual countries and by the United Nations.
+Whilet it is conditioned in the United Nations.
+Whilst it is credit-worthy of the UN to have embarked on a plan to establish minimum rules for the treatment of offenders, it has become evident that in many of the developing countries these rules are not feasible.
 Many of the design solutions contained in this book have originated from economically advanced countries and should not be used by developing nations.